Skip to main content

 • Fans-CRM, genuinely free desktop CRM with bundled antidetect browser.
 The right call at 1–2 creator microagency scale doing DIY messaging.

 • Supercreator, permanent free CRM Lite tier (no AI, up to 10 accounts) plus paid AI tiers.
 Good for a free start with an AI upgrade path.
+See Anlora vs Supercreator if you are cross-shopping the AI tier.

 • Creator Hero, assisted CRM with a graduated fee capped at $299.99/creator/month; the cap matters if you have very-high-revenue creators where a percentage fee would balloon.

 Take a 10-creator agency at $15,000/creator/month ($150,000 gross).
-On a chatter-only model you need roughly 22 chatter seats; at sourced offshore wage rates that is on the order of $40,000–60,000/month in labor.
+On a chatter-only model you need roughly 22 chatter seats; at sourced offshore wage rates that is on the order of $40,000–60,000/month in labor, the same payroll geometry Fortune mapped when AI first started replacing chatters in 2024.
 The Infloww licence at $40/account is ~$400/month, about 0.7% of the people cost.

 That ratio is the entire point of this guide.
 Optimising the 0.7% (a slightly better CRM) cannot move an agency whose problem is the 99%+ (the team).
 The CRM decision is real but small; the operating-model decision is the one that changes the P&L.